dotnet/runtime/docs/workflow/building/libraries/README.md

 If you are working on Windows, and use Visual Studio, you can open individual libraries projects into it.
 From within Visual Studio you can then build, debug, and run tests.

+## Running tests

 For more details about running tests inside Visual Studio, [go here](../../testing/libraries/testing-vs.md)

+For more about running tests, read the [running tests](../../testing/libraries/testing.md) document.